Edith Foltz: World War II

 During World War II, Foltz was a flight instructor at the Multnomah Flying Club on Swan Island.
-In 1941, she was recruited by Jacqueline Cochran to join the Air Transport Auxiliary of Britain's Royal Air Force, where she rose to the rank of first officer.
+In 1941, she was recruited by Jacqueline Cochran to join the civilian Air Transport Auxiliary in Britain, where she rose to the rank of first officer.
 She served in Europe for three and a half years.
 During that time, she met several of the pilots she had trained back in the United States.

 Foltz stated that she preferred the Air Transport Auxiliary to American organizations like the Women Airforce Service Pilots because the British men she worked with judged her by her skills and not her gender.
 She declared that "the English treated us with the utmost courtesy and consideration".

 During her time in the Air Transport Auxiliary, Foltz was chased by a Nazi pilot and had to dive into a cloud to lose him.
 On another occasion, she was mistaken for an Axis buzz bomb and almost shot down by friendly fire.
-For her service to England, Foltz was awarded the King's Medal for Courage in the Cause of Freedom.
+For her service to Britain, Foltz was awarded the King's Medal for Courage in the Cause of Freedom.

 Post-war career and third marriage

 After the war ended, Foltz became a real estate saleswoman in Portland, Oregon.
 By 1947, she had grown bored with the work and returned to flying, moving back to Texas to teach at the Irwin School of Flight in Corpus Christi.

 On April 26, 1947, Foltz was married in Houston.
 Her husband was a rancher from Beeville, Texas.
 His last name was Grissom: his first name is unknown.

 Foltz later became a primary flight instructor at the Naval Air Station Corpus Christi.
 She then taught instrument flying, using Link Trainer flight simulators.
 She continued to teach at the Naval base until the year of her death.

 Foltz and her co-pilot, Pauline Glasson, came in fifth at the Transcontinental All-Women's Air Race in 1953.
 In 1954, she was one of three women from Corpus Christi to enter the Powder Puff Derby.
-She and her co-pilot, Joy Callahan, had dropped out by the first day of the race, but continued on the route, "flying along for fun."
+She and her co-pilot, Joy Callahan, had dropped out by the first day of the race, but continued on the route, "flying along for fun".

 After a brief illness, Foltz died on June 27, 1956.